How Are We Different?

 Certain elements just aren’t water-soluble, or have limited solubility.
 Water alone is a decent solvent, but there are certain soils and fats, and dyes that don’t come out with just water.
 The trick is to break the chemical bond certain elements form with carpet fibers and other surfaces, and if you don’t break that bond, you don’t fully remove the stain.

 That means you have to add something to the water.
-You could add chemical cleaners or detergents to the water, which help clean the surface more thoroughly but come with a penalty: They can leave behind sticky residue that actually can attract more dirt, defeating the purpose of having your carpet cleaned to begin with, and irritate the eyes and mucous membranes of children, pets and you.
-Imagine frolicking with your young child and dog on a carpet crusted with chemical residue.
-Not terribly inviting, is it?
+You could add chemical cleaners or detergents to the water, which help clean the surface more thoroughly but come with a penalty: They can leave behind sticky residue that actually can attract more dirt, defeating the purpose of having your carpet cleaned to begin with, and irritate the eyes of your children.

 Now consider the effects of carbonation.
 No harmful chemicals here.
 No need.
 Carbonation, which to you appears as a pleasant “fizzing” effect, is actually pretty violent at the molecular level, where soils and fats cling to carpet and other surfaces.
 The “explosions” literally shake the dirt loose from the surface and lift the soil particles upward, where they’re easily removed.